MrRioja/OmniStack-10/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd OmniStack-10

-# Vá para a pasta server
+# Vá para a pasta web
 $ cd web

 # Instale as dependências